Resist Trump 2.0

 We should direct our fire at the ruling class and focus on how workers can make their influence felt on the democratic movement as a whole.

 We should take note that in recent days the campaign has been critiqued by folks like Bernie Sanders and Robert Reich, both of whom place fault at the feet of the Democratic Party’s long-term failure to address working-class concerns and point a finger at the real cause of our distress.
 Clearly they have a point, although, regrettably, the complaints about “identity” politics are misguided.
-On the other hand, I don’t think our job is to critique the Democratic Party from outside.
-Rather, we should direct our fire at the ruling class and again focus on how to make it possible for workers to make their influence felt on the small-d democratic movement as a whole.
+On the other hand, I don’t think our job is to critique the Democratic Party from outside in a way that may give the appearance we are formally part of that party.
+Of course, we should critique their policies as they adversely affect our class.
+Most important is that we should direct our fire at the ruling class as a whole and again focus on how to make it possible for workers to make their influence felt on the small-d democratic movement.

 Those working within the Democratic Party face a difficult proposition as their leaders are loath to even mouth the word “working class,” middle class being their term of choice.
 The MAGA GOP on the other hand, have no problem demagogically calling themselves a working-class party.